paveltarasenkooa/build_project_2024/Week6.md

 </p>
   ```

 After your </h2> closing tag.
-After This code added You will see "Add Patient" button on Patient's list page that will redirect you to the page for patient add.
+After This code added You will see "Add Patient" button on Patient's list page **"Index"** that will redirect you to the page for patient add.

 5) Let's add "Edit" link to table with our patients;